wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/4-configuration.md

 Additionally, the expected extensions and platform capabilities are still available to you as a maker in the environment.
 Extend the configuration as needed but be mindful of the impact to the solutions you have deployed.

-Ideas on functionality you could extend include:
+Ideas on functionality to extend:

 -   Editing the portal to include your school colors or mascots